Azimuth1/azimuth1-new-website/pages/home.md

   align: center
   image: false
   heading: See your world more clearly
   sub_heading: "You will make better decisions with the insight that comes from  in-depth analysis of the systems and data that surround your operations.
-Azimuth1 analysts and developers  are experts at solving mission critical needs using innovation, data analytics, and geospatial technologies. "
+Daybreak analysts and developers are experts at solving mission critical needs using innovation, data analytics, and geospatial technologies. "
   features:
     enabled: false
     list: